String Functions¶

 Determines if

-starts with the specified prefix.The prefix can also be a tuple of prefixes to look for.
+textstarts with the specified prefix.The prefix can also be a tuple of prefixes to look for.
 With optional parameter

-, the test will stop comparing at that position.- Parameters
+start, the test will begin at that position.
+With optional parameterend, the test will stop comparing at that position.- Parameters

 text (

-) – The string to searchprefix (
+str) – The string to searchprefix (

-) – The prefix to search forstart (
+strortupleofstr) – The prefix to search forstart (

-) – The start of the search rangeend (
+int) – The start of the search rangeend (

-) – The end of the search range
+int) – The end of the search range

 - Returns